 Between the late 1960s and 2019, fatalities from motor vehicle collisions had been falling ...

-The cost of the tragic 737 Max continues to increase, with Boeing bleeding money to get it back in the air.
-Beyond dollars, Boeing has lost the confidence of consumers, who will forever be wary to put themselves or their loved ones on a 737 Max, regardless of how safe the company claims it is.
+The cost of the tragic 737 MAX continues to increase, with Boeing bleeding money to get it back in the air.
+Beyond dollars, Boeing has lost consumers’ confidence, who will forever be wary of putting themselves or their loved ones on a 737 MAX, regardless of how safe the company claims it is.

 Boeing CEO David L. Calhoun needs to simply stop.
-Focus efforts on repairing your corporate culture, which according to recent memos is at best broken and, at worst, corrupt.
+Focus efforts on repairing your corporate culture, which, according to recent memos, is at best broken and, at worst, corrupt.
 Go back to go forward.
-Earlier 737 models have a solid safety record, which businesses, individuals and economies around the world ...
+Earlier 737 models have a solid safety record, which businesses, individuals and economies around the ...

 Categories